WuYichen-97/Meta-Continual-Learning-Revisited-ICLR2024/README.md

 - PyTorch/ Torchvision

-## Running our method on benchmark datasets (CIFAR-100 and TinyImageNet).
+## Running our method on benchmark datasets (CIFAR-100/TinyImageNet).
 Here is an example:
 ```bash
 cd utils